Field alias behavior change

 dst that are already present in your events.
 It does not remove them or overwrite them.

 If you are a Splunk Cloud user, or if you simply prefer to manage your field aliases through their Settings pages, you can use the Overwite field values setting to determine how alias fields are treated when they are already present in events at the time that field alias processing takes place.

 Select Overwrite field values for a field alias that uses the corrected field alias behavior.
 This means that it does what it takes during processing to ensure that the alias fields in the event share the values of their corresponding source fields.
-See the table in After the 7.2.x alias field fix for more information.
+See the table in After the 7.2.4 field alias fix for more information.

-When Overwrite field values is not selected, the field alias uses the uncorrected behavior, which means that the alias field is not changed or removed if it exists in an event when field alias processing takes place.
+When Overwrite field values is not selected, the field alias uses the uncorrected behavior, which means that the alias field is not changed or removed if it exists in an event without a source field when field alias processing takes place.